tankiel/kateandcode/index.md

 permalink:
 ---

-I am a web developer with a background in the finance project managment and customer service, currently based in beautiful Vancouver and creating user-friendly web experiences.
+I am a web developer with a background in the finance project management and customer service, currently based in beautiful Vancouver and creating user-friendly web experiences.
 I listen, then design a web project to suit emotions.
 Finally, I code a clean and responsive website, that sells the business.